Danielhp95/media-server/dependencies.md

-Ideally we will turn this into a proper install script.
-But no hacker has time for that.
+Ideally this will turn into a install script.
+For now it will remeain as a dependency list for us to keep track of.

-List of dependencies:
+Dependencies:

-pylocker: general locking mechanism.
+pylocker: general python lock library
-scrapy: web scraper.
+scrapy: web scraper